Today I’m sharing how to make pumpkin oatmeal cookies. This is an easy-to-follow recipe. I actually came up with this recipe this weekend!

 After realizing I had a package of Betty Crocker Oatmeal cookie mix in the house, I came up with this simple twist.
 I keep these bags of cookie mix in the house so I can whip up a batch of cookies faster.
-They have no preservtives in them so once in a while I take a short cut.
+They have no preservatives in them so once in a while I take a short cut for a fasi cookie recipe.

 - 1 bag Betty Crocker Oatmeal cookie mix